Screen Mirroring Without Wi-Fi: 5 Methods That Work

 This isn’t strictly “no Wi-Fi,” but it works when you have no shared router.
 Your phone broadcasts a hotspot.
 Both the TV (or Chromecast) and your phone connect to that hotspot.
 Mirroring then works the same as it would on a normal home network because both devices share the link.

-We streamed 1080p over a hotspot for 2 hours.
-It burned through 6 to 8 GB of cellular data.
+Streaming 1080p over a hotspot for two hours typically burns through 6 to 8 GB of cellular data.

 That puts it in the 3 to 4 GB per hour range that streaming services like Netflix list for HD playback.
 Use a hotspot bridge for a 30-minute call or a single show, not a movie marathon, unless you have an unlimited plan and don’t care about cellular performance for the rest of the day.

-USB alternative for Android-to-Windows: if you need wired-style latency without any network at all, AirDroid Cast and similar mirroring apps support direct USB mirroring with sub-20 ms lag in our testing.
+USB alternative for Android-to-Windows: if you need wired-style latency without any network at all, AirDroid Cast and similar mirroring apps support direct USB mirroring with very low lag.
 Better for gaming demos than a hotspot bridge.

 #Which Method Works Best on Your Device?

-Here is a quick decision table from our testing.
+Here is a quick decision table by device.

 Pick the wired option whenever the source has the right port.
 Wireless is great for a quick photo share.
 It’s not great for a 90-minute gaming session.